In this article

 ‘all damages, liabilities, demands, costs, expenses, claims, actions and proceedings (including all consequential, direct, indirect, special or incidental loss or punitive damages or loss, legal and other professional fees, cost and expenses, fines, penalties, interest and loss of profit or any other form of economic loss (including loss of reputation))’

-Does the Unfair Contractual Terms Act 1977 (UCTA 1977) apply?
+4. How does the Unfair Contractual Terms Act 1977 apply?

-Having said that, UCTA 1977 only applies in relation to business-to-business contracts when dealing on one party’s standard terms and conditions.
+Having said that, the Unfair Contract Terms Act 1977 only applies in relation to business-to-business contracts when dealing on one party’s standard terms and conditions.

-At Britton and Time Solicitors, we consider and advise on whether UCTA 1977 is likely to apply to the indemnity.
+At Britton and Time Solicitors, we consider and advise on whether the Unfair Contract Terms Act 1977 is likely to apply to the indemnity clause.
 If so, we ensure that it is drafted to satisfy the requirement of reasonableness.

-An indemnity can add significant assurance if the person giving it has the means to pay by way of an insurance policy.
+Indemnity can add significant assurance if the person giving it has the means to pay by way of an insurance policy.
 Forcing the indemnity provider to maintain insurance of a certain level can mitigate the risk of them being unable to pay and meet any liability to you or your organisation.

-As a matter of course we recommend to all clients that they undertake credit checks and other searches (for example, a search at companies’ house) should be done before the contract is signed and agreed.
+As a matter of course, Britton and Time Solicitors recommend to all clients that they undertake credit checks alongside other searches.
+For example, a search at a Companies’ House is to be done before the contract is signed and agreed.